Week of

 (Snap)

-the common green podded varieties, but large green pole beans
+podded varieties, but large green pole beans and

 Look